AmirrezaAsadi/FancyGPT-Projects/README.md

-# Some fun GPT based projects
+# Some fun GPT projects
-I'm praciticng with recent projects, and if I find something useful, I list it here.
+I'm playing with recent GPT projects, and if I find something useful, I list it here.

 # Based on ChatGPT
 ## AutoGPT  (Highly Recommended)